mms0316/litematica/README.md

   * Brought from 1.12.2 official branch
 * Material List: Removal of message when refreshing
 * Material List: No longer is cleared when changing dimensions
+* Material List from Schematic Placement: Now acts like Schematic Verifier at expense of more CPU and memory usage
+  * Doesn't need to be entirely loaded before showing blocks
+  * Considers block updates
+  * Related task is now always running
 * Pick Block Shulkers: Prefers hotbar then the Shulker Box with the least amount of items
 * Schematic Loading: Removal of warning when loading non .litematic schematics
 * Schematic Loading: Removal of non-important metadata preview